keith/ModMove/README.md

 # ModMove

-ModMove is a tiny OS X app that takes my favorite single piece of [HyperDock](https://bahoom.com/hyperdock/) and does just that.
+ModMove is a tiny macOS app that takes my favorite single piece of [HyperDock](https://bahoom.com/hyperdock/) and does just that.

 ## Usage